-There are three major elements of coursework at Susquehanna:
+There are three major elements of core curriculum coursework at Susquehanna:

 - Electives typically make up the remaining coursework.
 These may be used to pursue one or more minors or a second major, to work in an internship, or simply to develop individual interests that may expand career options.